ElhabashyLab/CLAUDIO/claudio/module02/README.md

                                 default="test/out/sample/sample_data_random.sqcs"
 -it,   --input-temppath,        path to directory for temporary files, default=None -rt,   --read-temps,            if the tool has been run before with the same input a temporary file was saved, which
-                                can be used to retireve the previouse results of the uniprot and structure searches, default=False
+                                can be used to retrieve the previous results of the uniprot and structure searches, default=False
 -t,    --search-tool,           always set to "blastp" (as of this version), specifying the tool which should be used for pdb
                                 search, default="blastp"